 Founder and President

-Lisa is married to an educator, the parent of a fifth-grader and an eighth-grader, enjoys the Bar Method, loves music and the City of Chicago!
+Lisa is married to an educator, is the parent of a sixth-grader, a ninth-grader, an 8-year old Pomeranian Rat Terrier, and an 18-month old Border Collie.
+She enjoys the Bar Method, loves music and the City of Chicago!

 Director of Operations | Curriculum Consultant

 Paula Spring joins the team with many years of experience in education.
 Her roles have included elementary teacher, a consultant at a non-profit, adjunct professor at National-Louis University, instructional technology specialist, and most recently instructional coach.
 She earned a bachelor's degree at the University of Michigan, a master's degree in elementary education from Northwestern University, and a Certificate of Advanced Study from National-Louis University (Technology in Education).

 Michelle Anderson is committed to educating students, colleagues, families, and the community by establishing strong connections.
 Michelle believes the power of developing meaningful relationships is critical to successful learning.
 She holds a Bachelor’s degree from Dominican University in Political Science (2002) and completed a Master’s in Education at Dominican in (2006).
 In May of 2016, she completed her second Master’s at Concordia University in Instructional Technology and Integration in the Elementary Classroom.
 Michelle also has a middle school endorsement in social science.
 She has been a 3rd-grade classroom teacher for 14 years in Oak Park where she has successfully implemented student-driven differentiation.
 Michelle has served on various school improvement teams, including serving as a PBIS member for 10 years, a Leader in Me Lighthouse team member, and several district curriculum committees.
 Michelle has presented at ASCD on math differentiation as well as at the ESSA conference on building school community.